Breast Cancer Awareness, Be Aware

 Early detection is key to improve survival rates.

 With the diagnosis, the treatment options include using chemicals (medications), radiation, and surgery.

-The long term study results, which are constantly coming in, demonstrate good success with combination therapy.
-Using both the non surgical and surgical methods of treatments produce the best results.
+The long-term study results, which are constantly coming in, demonstrate good success with combination therapy.
+Using both the nonsurgical and surgical methods of treatment produces the best results.

 Removing the Cancer Itself

 These cancer characteristics are commonly called markers.
-Some of the markers will dictate specific guideline be followed to optimize survival rates.
+Some of the markers will dictate specific guidelines to be followed to optimize survival rates.
 The breast surgery is planned by having the patient meet with the breast surgeon and then if needed the reconstructive plastic surgeon.

 The breast tumor removal options will include two basic plans, one is to remove the tumor with adequate margins as a lump of tissue and leave residual breast tissue behind.

 This is called a lumpectomy.
 Essentially all lumpectomy patients will require radiation treatments after breast surgery.
 This is done in an effort to eradicate any potential cancer cells from growing in the remaining breast tissue.

 Removing The Entire Breast

 The second method of management for the cancer is to remove the entire involved breast.
 This is done in an effort to be sure no tumor cells still exist in the breast.
 When the entire breast is removed, it is called a mastectomy.